Manoela-Calabresi-Portfolio/Manoela-Calabresi-Portfolio/README.md

-# Manoela Calabresi – Urban Planer and & Spatial Analyst
+# Manoela Calabresi – Urban Planner and & Spatial Analyst

 I turn complex spatial and behavioral data into insights that support better decisions, more inclusive products, and stronger cities.
 With a background in Architecture and Urban Planning and five years of professional experience in Germany, I now focus on data analysis, machine learning, and geospatial strategy to support impact-driven projects.